The Managing Pain in the Primary Care Setting Symposium is jointly provided by Tulane University and CrescentHealth Consulting.

 Predicted changes in practice as a result of participating in this activity may include the improved ability to:

-- Utilize the Louisiana Pain Rules to shape office policies for the treatment of chronic pain in primary care setting.
+- Utilize new legislation and safe prescribing practices to shape office policies for the treatment of chronic pain in primary care setting.

 - Develop treatment plans incorporating multi-modal practices including physical therapy and complimentary medicine for the management of chronic pain states.